Book a Call

 It turned out that my birth certificate was printed in ALL CAPITALS, and my mom let me choose whether my “A” would be big or small.

-I went to work teaching, and I could do it and I was even good at it.
-But the whole time it felt like I was shoved into someone else’s skin….It didn’t feel right.
+I went to work teaching, and I could do it, and I was even good at it.
+But the whole time it felt like I was shoved into someone else’s skin.
+It just didn’t feel right.

-Then one day, I remember so clearly walking down the long hallway at school, and looking around at other teachers.
+Then one day, I remember clearly walking down the long hallway at school, looking around at other teachers.
+They had a mission, a drive from within, and a satisfaction that was missing in my life.

 I went home day after day, often falling asleep at 4:30.
 And I struggled to be excited about the lessons I was teaching.

-A switch was flipped….The light came on….
+A switch was flipped in my heart, my brain, my whole body….The light came on….

-I had worked so hard to fit in, that I hadn’t noticed that I didn’t WANT to fit in this small box of teaching where I could use some of my talents, but didn’t feel I was making a difference.
+I had worked so hard to fit in that I hadn’t noticed that I didn’t WANT to fit in this small box of teaching, where I could use some of my talents, but didn’t feel I was making a difference.

 I noticed that I could not breathe.
 I felt trapped.
 After all these years of squeezing into something that didn’t work, what did I want to do?

 I had no idea what I wanted to do, and that scared the living daylights out of me.
 I had landed in the wrong career by default, and a little bit of me believed that it was my fault, “De’s Fault”.
-I had to find the capital “A” in my entire life, I had to take back what my life was meant to be…I needed a “Plan A.”
+I had to find the capital “A” in my entire life.
+I had to take back what my life was meant to be…I needed a “Plan A.”

 Are you ready to get the career and life you deserve?